Wumpf/blub/README.md

 Note that this all makes MAC/staggered grids a lot less appealing since the volume in which particles need to be accumulated gets bigger & more complicated, i.e. a lot slower.
 After various tries with collocated grids I ended up using staggered after all (for some details see #14) since I couldn't get the collocated case quite right.
 (to avoid artifacts with collocated grids, Rhie-Chow interpolation is required.
 It's widespread in CFD since collocated grids are required for arbitrary meshes, but it's hard to find any resources in the computer graphics community [...])
+Generally, one can either stick with a single linked list grid (sampling 6 different but overlapping cells per velocity component) or three different linked-list grids.
+I eventually settled with three different grids, processing a single velocity component at a time.

+Note that _by far_ the biggest bottleneck in this approach is walking the particle linked list.
+Doing a shared memory optimization yielded >4x performance speed up:
+Every thread walks only a single linked list, stores the result to shared memory and then reads the remaining seven neighbor linked lists from shared memory. 👌

 ### Velocity Extrapolation